trofima/clean-architecture-playground/README.md

 #### Render Order Details ✔️
 User see all order details.

-#### Change Order Payment Status
-User should be able to change an order payment status.

-#### Change Order Fulfillment Status
+#### Change Order Fiedl
-User should be able to change an order fulfillment status.
+User should be able to change allowed fields.

-#### Change Shipping Address
-User should be able to load next page to the the rest of the orders
-<br>(It might be infinite scroll or pagination, decision has not been made yet)
+<br>For now those are: payment status, fulfillments status, shipping address.

 #### Save Order
 User should be able to save changed order.